wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 - **Output**: null

 ### Test 2
-- **Input**: set playerA in control.
-Then, retrieve the current player in control
+- **Input**: get the current player in control when PlayerA was in control and PlayerB is set to control the territory
 - **Output**: PlayerA